whatwho/vagrants/general/README.md

 Vagrant needs a virtualization provider, we support virtualbox.
 Please download it from [here](https://www.virtualbox.org/wiki/Downloads).

 Please also download vagrant from [here](http://downloads.vagrantup.com/)

+### Install vagrant plugins ###

+Install vagrant-omnibus in order to be sure that the latest chef version will be installed on the vm.

+`vagrant plugin install vagrant-omnibus`

+Install vagrant-vbguest, so that virtualbox guest additions tools stay up-to-date

+`vagrant plugin install vagrant-vbguest`

 ### Clone this repository